kouphax/sbt-tasks/README.md

 ## Usage

+There are 2 ways to create tasks - with and without args.
+There isn't yet a simple one size fits all appraoch yet (this needs further design).

+### Tasks (without args)

 First of all create a `Task` in the `tasks` package (this is the default place and can be configured... see later).

 A `Task` is simply a class that implements `Runnable` e.g.

     package tasks